CMU-17-214/s2024/assignments/hw3.md

 For analysis and design we expect you to create a number of design documents.

-We strongly recommend to not auto-generated models from code with tools, as those are often of low quality.
+We strongly recommend to not auto-generate models from code with tools, as those are often of low quality.
 Diagrams should be consistent with one another and other diagrams submitted with the homework.

 **Deliverable 1: Domain model.** Create a domain model describing the important concepts of the game.
 Your domain model should be represented by a UML class diagram; you may optionally include a glossary.
 For more information on domain models, see Chapter 9 of Larman’s Applying UML and Patterns.
 Turn this in as <code>domain-model.pdf</code> in the root directory of your git repository.